mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

-# How to extend and customise Vizro dashboards
+# How to extend and customize Vizro dashboards

 Vizro provides the ability to extensively customize a wide range of functioanlity, and go far beyond the default Vizro capabilities - to avoid beining limited by any low-code configuration: